anubhavsrivastava/iEngine/README.md

 **Note: lib and main module are default loaded thus don't call them again.**

+Since module now supports reading arguments from command line.
+Thus command line can also manipulate behaviour of build. e.g. if we run our server with `node server.js --optimize uglify2` it will gived uglified module as build output.

 ##TODO

 Handle the case to not allow files outside baseUrl or outside app folder or whatever config says.
 Like if not handles I could give module name as ../../server which will fetch server.js file in project directory